Cruising the Rivieras of Italy, France, and Spain

 Day 2 — Barcelona, Spain

-Day 3 — Port-La-Nouvelle, France, for Carcassonne
+Day 3 — Port-La-Nouvelle, France for Carcassonne

-Settled on the frontier between France and Spain along ancient trade routes linking the Atlantic with the Mediterranean and Iberian Peninsula, the medieval core of Carcassonne is a UNESCO World Heritage site.
+Settled on the frontier between France and Spain along ancient trade routes linking the Atlantic with the Mediterranean and Iberian Peninsula, the medieval core of Carcassonne is a World Heritage site.
 Occupied since the 6th century B.C., it was fortified by the Romans, conquered by the Visigoths in the 5th century, overrun by Persians in the 7th century, and invaded by Franks and hoards of Barbarians.
 Each of these civilizations left their indelible influence on the extraordinary architectural and artistic heritage of the city over the centuries.
 Walk the cobblestone streets, visit the Musée des Beaux Arts, admire the drawbridges and watchtowers of Carcassonne, and enjoy the joyous ringing of bells that evoke its Gothic and medieval past.
 Travel to the nearby Corbières Mountains to tour the well-preserved, 12th-century Cistercian Abbey of Fontfroide.
 (B,D)

-Day 4 — Marseilles for Aix-en-Provence
+Day 4 — Marseille for Aix-en-Provence

 Day 5 — Nice, Monte Carlo, Monaco

-Day 6 — Porto Venere, Italy, for Cinque Terre, Portofino
+Day 6 — Porto Venere, Italy for Cinque Terre, Portofino

 From Porto Venere’s small harbor, board a private boat cruise and dock in two villages along the Cinque Terre.
-This UNESCO World Heritage site is a series of five fishing villages with lovely pastel homes clinging to remote cliffs that jut into the Ligurian Sea.
+This World Heritage site is a series of five fishing villages with lovely pastel homes clinging to remote cliffs that jut into the Ligurian Sea.
 Discover the spectacular nuances of the towns of Riomaggiore and Vernazza, linked by walking paths that offer marvelous views of the charming coves, hidden beaches, and terraced vineyards that produce the famous dessert wine Sciacchetrà.